-PROGRAMME EDUCATIONAL OBJECTIVES (PEO)
+Program Educational Objectives (PEO)

-The core objectives of the M.E. programme in Power Systems are intended
+The core objectives of the M.E.
+Program in Power Systems are intended

-To develop professional knowledge in power systems domain so as to have successful career in industries, research and academia.

-To enhance analytical skills to solve challenging complex problems in power and energy sectors using modern tools and technologies.

-To inculcate research attitude and lifelong learning among the students.

-To demonstrate professional and ethical behavior and be engaged in executing projects in multidisciplinary environment for the benefit of society.
+- PEO-1: To develop professional knowledge in power systems domain so as to have successful career in industries, research and academia. - PEO-2: To enhance analytical skills to solve challenging complex problems in power and energy sectors using modern tools and technologies. - PEO-3: To inculcate research attitude and lifelong learning among the students. - PEO-4: To demonstrate professional and ethical behavior in chosen career. - PEO-5: To engage actively in executing projects in multidisciplinary environment for the benefit of society.

-Programme Outcomes (PO)
+PROGRAM OUTCOMES (PO)